olgierdh/nova_engine_2_vulkan/concept.md

 * Piece of history ?
 * Driver responsibities
 * Debug layers and debugging
+  * Verification of states by OpenGL vs Vulkan debug layers
 * Shape of the API

 ## I - Building abstract model of OpenGL and Vulkan APIs